steveshogren/hugo-blog/content/post/self-organizing-balance.md

 [pair-programming](/pairprogramming/) to reduce wasted productivity in an enterprise banking application.

+## The Benefits

+### No Technical Lead

+Our self-organizing practices eliminate the need for a technical lead who assigns and follows up on work.
+No work is assigned to any individual.

+### Individual Empowerment

+Developers are free to remove pain points as needed, so most have a strong sense of ownership.
+Team members feel empowered to champion for broad changes to the codebase.

+### Few Meetings

+Without the need for significant process or oversight, the team has very few meetings a week.
+In a survey of the last several months, the average team member had less than **three hours of meetings a week.**

+## How does this work?

+As amazing as it all sounds, what prevents this process from falling into anarchy?
+How has this been working for us for over ten years with very little oversight?
+The team has completely changed three times (roughly a 3.6 year average turnaround) so it can't only be about "the right people".

 ### Self-Correction While Maintaining Trust

 The author of
 [Reinventing Organizations](http://www.reinventingorganizations.com/) talks
-about the concept of "self-correction" that allows self-organizing teams to adapt without putting a thick rule-book of policies into place and revoking trust.
+about the concept of "self-correction" that allows self-organizing teams to adapt without writing a thick rule-book of policies.
 Healthy, self-organizing teams build a **simple system that self-corrects** instead of adding new policies when trust is abused.
 Rather than trying to design the perfect rule-book, they let individuals grow into trusted, intelligent agents who are expected to learn and improve.

 The author suggests that three things are needed for self-correcting teams: